Lohaniharshit/Uttarakhand-Fruits/README.md

 ### Additional options:

---fruit: Specify the name of the fruit to analyze.
+--fruit: Specify the name(s) of the fruit(s) to analyze.

---region: Specify a region instead of a fruit.
+--region: Specify region(s) instead of a fruit(s).

 ### Command Line Arguments

 The script uses the argparse module to handle command line arguments.
 Here are the available options:

---fruit: Specify the name of the fruit to analyze.
+--fruit: Specify the name of the fruit(s) to analyze.

---region: Specify the name of the region to analyze.
+--region: Specify the name of the region(s) to analyze.

 ## Contributing